cgosmeyer/mkpypkg/README.md

 		python setup.py develop

 	2. Modify the mkpypkg_config with your information.
+For example:

+	"""
+	mkpypkg_loc = "/full/path/to/mkpypkg"
+	given_name = "Isaac"
+	family_name = "Newton"
+	orcid = "optional orcid so you can get cited properly" github_user = "inewton"
+	"""

 ## To make an empty Python package